SeriesOfUnlikelyExplanations/homeUI/README.md

 Goal is to have the following:
 1. Get calendar from air-bnb.
 2. Dynamically change lock codes

+TODO:
+1. https://rental-manager.always-onward.com/contact-us add contact us (funnel to github?)
+2.